hyperledger/indy-node/docs/source/installation-and-configuration.md

 After you have been informed that your public key has been placed onto the ledger of the Network, you may complete the configuration steps to activate your Validator node on that network.

 Things to verify before activating the node:
+Note: If you are creating a new network, substitute the new networks directory name for 'net3' below.
 - `cat /etc/indy/indy_config.py`
   - Ensure the network configuration is correct.
 - `cat /etc/indy/indy.env`